Swiggy vs Zomato Software Engineer Interviews: The Real Differences

 - Self-reported difficulty is nearly identical (3.4 vs 3.3 out of 5); Swiggy is narrowly harder because of the machine coding requirement.

 Two food delivery companies are hiring.
-Both will make you reverse a linked list.
+Both make you reverse a linked list.
 Both have real engineers, real scale, and real opinions about your heap usage.
-So which one should you target first, and does prep for one carry over to the other?
+So which one do you target first, and does prep for one carry over?

 Mostly yes.
 But the differences matter enough to talk about.